ENCCS/openmp-gpu/content/miniapp.rst

 Solving for the flow over time can involve a lot of computational effort.
 Fortunately that effort is quite regular and so can suit parallelization with a variety of techniques.
-That includes OpenMP offload to GPUs, so first we will introduce this mini-app and then use it to explore OpenMP offload
+That includes OpenMP offload to GPUs, so first we will introduce this mini-app and then use it to explore OpenMP offload The mini-app is based on one developed by CSC in Finland, and is used here with permission granted by their license.

 The partial differential equation
 ---------------------------------